In this 5-minute read:

 Did a bunch of positive reviews all come in within the same 30-minute timeframe, or were there hundreds within a week?
 This could happen for a couple of different reasons.
 The business could have paid someone to post a bunch of reviews to promote a new product or service (so check to see if that’s the case).
 Or maybe the business held a raffle or giveaway in exchange for positive reviews.

 Either way, this screams “fake reviews” and makes it hard for customers to trust the business.
-Also, practices like this are grounds for businesses to get their online review site accounts removed.
+Also, practices like this are grounds for businesses to get their online review site accounts removed from most legitimate review platforms.

-On the other side of the coin, is there a large amount of negative reviews that came in around the same time?
+On the flip side, is there a large amount of negative reviews that came in around the same time?
 Sometimes, even if the first complaint is legit, a disgruntled customer will get their friends and family to all leave negative reviews—even if they’ve never stepped foot in that business.
-That same customer might also create a bunch of fake accounts from which to leave false reviews.
+Or that same customer might also create a bunch of fake accounts from which to leave false reviews.

-Watch out for skeptical timing of reviews as you’re researching which companies to do business with.
+Watch out for these red flags, and be skeptical of the timing of reviews as you’re researching which companies to do business with.

-This is definitely more common among fake positive reviews as well.
-Users that leave super generic comments and/or common keywords related to the business’s services or products give off some spammy vibes.
+Things like generic comments and keyword stuffing are definitely more common among fake positive reviews.
+Users that leave super-generic comments and/or common keywords related to the business’s services or products give off spammy vibes.

-When a business pays someone to leave reviews, especially someone that’s never used their products or services, they’ll post some flowery comments that sound nice but don’t give any real detail as to what they were satisfied with.
+When a business pays someone to leave reviews, especially someone that’s never used their products or services, the reviewers will often post some flowery comments that sound nice but don’t give any real detail as to what they were satisfied with.
+So look for specifics relating to a particular visit, date, or product to help you sort the fake from the real reviews.

 Also, keywords in reviews can help businesses show up better on Google for related searches.
 So reviews with unnatural-sounding keywords could have been orchestrated by the business or their marketing team.

 Sure, some people like to keep their online profiles anonymous for reasons of privacy, but that can make it harder to identify if a review is fake or not.
-When in doubt, look for the reviews that have photos and names of real people and maybe check that person’s reviews about other businesses.
+When in doubt, look for the reviews that have photos and names of real people.
+One of the best ways to weed out the fakers is to check that person’s reviews about other businesses and see if they are identical, or if the person appears legit.

 Fake accounts typically don’t upload a photo, or if they do, they’ll use an emoji or cartoon to make it seem more personal.
 This paired with an obviously fake name is a bad sign.